Lullabot/github-pm/README.md

 ## Issue Tags

 Tags are a simple and effective way to add meta data to your issues.
-A lot of systems tend to create fields and categories with various values in a effort to allow you to have finite control of the meta data on an issue, but I've found the simple tagging system that GitHub employs to be very efficient and extremely flexible.
+A lot of systems tend to create fields and categories with various values in a effort to allow you to have finite control of the meta data for an issue, but I've found the simple tagging system that GitHub employs to be very efficient and extremely flexible.

-Github comes with a few by default: bug, duplicate, enhancement, invalid, question, and won't fix.
+GitHub comes with a few by default: bug, duplicate, enhancement, invalid, question, and won't fix.
 These give you a good idea of how to start using them.
 For example, "bug" is a type of issue, while "won't fix" is more of a status.
 Tags can be anything, and if chosen wisely, can give any developer an immediate clue as to what sort of ticket it is, what section it might apply to, or what status it is in at a quick glance.

 But while they're useful for developers, they're also good for the organizer the project in that they serve as a great filtering mechanism as well.
 For instance, just by selecting various tags, I can see all of the issues that are "migration" issues for "taxonomy", or "content types".
 ![content-migration](https://img.skitch.com/20120607-kfqtrgq148ywk7xxp24fcy74wp.jpg)